Lagrange-Labs/lsc-client-cli/README.md

 Currently, we only support the `BN254` curve for the `BLSScheme`.

-6. Run the following command to register you operator to Lagrange State Committees AVS.
+6. Run the following command to register your operator to Lagrange State Committees AVS.

 ```bash
 ./dist/lagrange-cli run -c ./config.toml